-'Malware' is the general term we use to describe any and all computer threats including Trojans, Worms, and computer Viruses.
-Sophos Anti-Virus allows you to quickly and easily clean up the majority of malware detected.
-However, depending on the specific threat detected, the cleanup process may involve a number steps.
+Malware is the general term we use to describe any computer threats including Trojans, worms, and computer viruses.
+Sophos Anti-Virus allows you to quickly and easily clean up majority of the malware detected.
+However, depending on the specific threat detected, the cleanup process may involve number of steps.

-This article provides instructions on how to clean up the majority of malware using either the central Enterprise Console or the local (standalone or Enterprise console-managed) Sophos Anti-Virus program
+This article provides instructions on how to clean up the majority of malware using either the Sophos Enterprise Console or the local (standalone or Enterprise console-managed) Sophos Anti-Virus program

-Applies to the following Sophos product(s) and version(s) Sophos Anti-Virus for LinuxSophos Anti-Virus for Mac OS XSophos Anti-Virus for OpenVMSSophos Anti-Virus for UnixSophos Anti-Virus for Windows 2000+Enterprise Console
+Applies to the following Sophos products and versions Sophos Anti-Virus for LinuxSophos Anti-Virus for Mac OS XSophos Anti-Virus for UnixSophos Anti-Virus for Windows 2000+Enterprise Console

 This option is useful when trying to obtain a sample of the file to submit to SophosLabs but it is blocked by the on-access scanner.

 The item detected will be categorized as a virus or spyware - not adware or a PUA.
-Therefore you have the option to 'delete' the item.
-Note: If the option to delete appears alongside the option to clean up, we recommended you use the clean up option first.
+Therefore you have the option to Delete the item.
+Note that if the option to delete appears alongside the option to clean up, we recommended you use the clean up option first.
 If clean up is unsuccessful use the delete option.

-Normally if cleanup is successful, items should clear from the Quarantine Manager completely.
-If cleanup fails it should mark the item 'manual cleanup required' (see below).
+Normally if cleanup is successful, items should clear from the Quarantine manager completely.
+If cleanup fails it should mark the item manual cleanup required.

 Manual cleanup is commonly required for one of two reasons: